WSWhitehouse/Unity-Gravity-System/INSTALLING.md

 # Installing

 ## Downloading
 1. Download the latest Unity Package.
-Check the [releases on this repository](https://github.com/DoctorWolfy121/Unity-Gravity-System/releases) to find latest release.
+Check the [releases on this repository](https://github.com/DoctorWolfy121/Unity-Gravity-System/releases) to find the version you want, or [click here for the latest release](https://github.com/DoctorWolfy121/Unity-Gravity-System/releases/latest).
 2. Extract the Unity Package in your project.

 ## Setting up your project